 - The playfield and some of the rules like the ramp multiplier targets largely resemble Star Trek: The Next Generation, a result of the game originally being intended as a digital recreation of it.
 Additional elements include the Magna-Flip feature from Rollergames.

 - Like in Black Knight 2000, the extra ball off of continuous upper loop shots is only lit for a short time.
 Both games also reward Bonus Held after three loops in a row.

 - The sequence upon completing Ultimate Showdown is reminiscent of the ending of Final Battle from The Shadow.

 - Skill Shot: Shoot the Dock ramp after launch for the Skill Shot.
 Alternately, shoot the Loop and then the Dock Ramp for a Super Skill Shot.

-- Take Over the World: The Dark Queen's goal, duh.
+- Take Over the World: The Dark Queen's goal.

 - Timed Mission: All of the Missions.

-- Updated Re Release: The eventual ULTRA Edition.
-But, in the meantime, someone made a Visual Pinball version.
+- Updated Re Release: This Visual Pinball version.

-- Video Mode: Available at Power Level 5; various obstacles approach the player, who must use the flipper buttons to shoot down hazards while allowing beneficial items to pass intact.
+- Video Mode: Available at Power Level 5; various obstacles approach the player, who must use the flipper buttons to shoot down hazards while allowing beneficial items and points to pass intact.

-- Wizard Mode: After completing all of the Missions and getting Combo Mania, Power Level 8, the maximum bonus, and the Ultra Jackpot, the game starts "Ultimate Showdown", a six-ball multiball mode with a 30-second ball saver.
-Hit the spinner enough times to corner the Dark Queen, then defeat her for a one billion point bonus.
+- Wizard Mode: After completing all of the Missions and getting Combo Mania, Power Level 8, the maximum bonus multiplier, and the Ultra Jackpot, the game starts "Ultimate Showdown", a six-ball multiball mode with a 30-second ball saver.
+Hit the orbits enough times to corner the Dark Queen, then finish her at the center scoop for a one billion point bonus.